 Small business lending: For the purpose of this survey, small business lending means the “Qualified Small Business Lending” that your institution reports on the Supplemental Reports it submits to Treasury.
 Such lending includes business loans that are (a) $10 million or less in amount to businesses with $50 million or less in revenue and (b) included in one of the following categories: (i) commercial and industrial loans, (ii) owner-occupied nonfarm, nonresidential real estate loans, (iii) loans to finance agricultural production and other loans to farmers, and (iv) loans secured by farmland; in each case, subject to the adjustments for Qualified Small Business Lending provided for in the Supplemental Reports.

-Applications for loans or credit lines: Applications submitted for new, renewal, increases in outstanding, or extensions of outstanding loans (or credit lines) that your institution considered over the past year and that, if approved and funded, would qualify for small business lending.
+Applications for loans or credit lines: Applications submitted for new, , increases in outstanding, extensions or modifications of outstanding loans (or credit lines) that your institution considered over the past year and that, if approved and funded, would qualify for small business lending.

-New and increases in outstanding loans or credit lines: New loans (or credit lines) or increases in the dollar value of existing loans (or credit lines) that your institution approved and funded over the past year and that qualify as small business lending.
+New loans or increases in outstanding loans or credit lines: New loans (or credit lines) or increases in the dollar value of existing loans (or credit lines) that your institution approved and funded over the past year and that qualify as small business lending.

-Extensions of outstanding loans or credit lines: Renewed loans (or credit lines) or extensions in the term of existing loans (or credit lines) your institution approved and funded over the past year and that qualify as small business lending.
+Extensions or modifications of existing loans or credit lines: : The entire dollar value of any loan or credit line attributable to extensions or modifications to the term of existing loans or credit lines your institution approved and funded over the past year that qualifies as small business lending.

 SUBMISSION OF THIS SURVEY

-Please submit this Lending Survey by February 10, 2014 by electronically entering the report data directly into the Survey form and emailing the completed copy to Treasury at SBLFComplSubmissions@treasury.gov.
+Please submit this Lending Survey by February XX, 2015by electronically entering the report data directly into the Survey form and emailing the completed copy to Treasury at SBLFComplSubmissions@treasury.gov.
 For institutions using digital signatures, the completed electronic survey is submitted as a single document.
 For institutions using handwritten signatures, both the completed electronic survey and a scanned copy of the entire survey, including the signature page, must be submitted.

 FREEDOM OF INFORMATION ACT